-- The recipient must be the dependent child (as determined by the FAFSA) of a missionary family supported by the Southern Baptist Convention International Mission Board. - The recipient must be a traditional undergraduate student. - Recipients must complete the FAFSA each academic year. - The recipient must maintain Satisfactory Academic Progress.
+- The recipient must be the dependent child (as determined by the FAFSA) of a missionary family supported by the Southern Baptist Convention International Mission Board. - The recipient must be a traditional undergraduate student. - The recipient must maintain Satisfactory Academic Progress.

-- Recipients will be awarded 75% of tuition.
-All other fees, including room and board charges, are the responsibility of the student. (effective Fall 2019 for new incoming students). - A recipient is not eligible for any additional institutional aid. - The scholarship will cover degree applicable courses for the first bachelor's degree.
+• Recipients will be awarded 75% of tuition.
+All other fees, including room and board charges, are the responsibility of the student.

+(effective Fall 2019 for new incoming students).

-- If the recipient is a Cal Grant recipient, he or she can receive the scholarship up to direct cost.
-Direct cost can include room and board. - International Missions Board Scholarships are awarded during all academic terms: Fall, Spring, and Summer.
+- A recipient is not eligible for any additional institutional aid. - The scholarship will cover degree applicable courses for the first bachelor's degree. - If the recipient is a Cal Grant recipient, he or she can receive the scholarship up to direct cost.
+Direct cost can include room and board.

+• International Missions Board Scholarships are awarded during all academic terms: Fall, Spring, and Summer.